kinoute/scraper-allocine/README.md

 ## Usage

 By default, the script will:

 * Scrap the first 50 pages of Allociné ;
 * Wait 10 seconds between each page scraped ;
 * Save the results in a csv filename called `allocine.csv` in the `files` folder.

-To tun with these default options, simply do:
+To run the script with these default options, simply do:

 ```bash
 docker run --rm -it --name "allocine" -v files:/allocine/files allocine